dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/new-tracker.md

 ##### Example requests

-Query for all events with children of a certain organisation unit:
+The query for all events with children of a particular organisation unit:

     GET /api/tracker/events?orgUnit=YuQRtpLP10I&ouMode=CHILDREN

-Query for all events with all descendants of a certain organisation unit, implying all organisation units in the sub-hierarchy:
+The query for all events with all descendants of a particular organisation unit, implying all organisation units in the sub-hierarchy:

     GET /api/tracker/events?orgUnit=O6uvpzGd5pu&ouMode=DESCENDANTS